Nordix/keycloak-secrets-vault-provider/docs/overview.md

 Each secret is stored in OpenBao or HashiCorp Vault as a single-entry key–value object: the key is always `secret` and the value is the secret itself.

-The hierarchy below shows how secrets are stored in the KV engine:
+The hierarchy below shows how secrets are stored in the KV secrets engine:

 ```
 secret/                                       # KV mount from <kv-mount> configuration.